Governing Together: Toward Infrastructure for Community-Run Social Media: Discussion

-Trust bubbles envision a polycentric\footnote{For overview of polycentricity as a concept in the context of social media, see \citet{jhaver_decentralizingplatform_2023}} system of evolving coalitions that a community is a part of: multiple, overlapping sets of communities that coordinate with one another in different ways, for different reasons.
-Polycentricity is crucial because it \textbf{enables a community to be in multiple trust bubbles} that may or may not overlap; it also suggests \textbf{multiple kinds of coordination} across those trust bubbles.
-For example, a community may be in a smaller trust bubble that it actively shares raw moderation reports with, and a broader one that it looks to in order to track emerging issues (e.g., spam, scams, raids) on the network.
-In short, polycentricity involves \textbf{supporting nuanced and diverse governing relationships between communities} that can evolve over time.
+Trust bubbles envision a polycentric\footnote{For overview of polycentricity as a concept in the context of social media, see \citet{jhaver_decentralizingplatform_2023}.} system of evolving coalitions that a community is a part of: multiple, overlapping sets of communities that coordinate with one another in different ways, for different reasons.
+Polycentricity \textbf{enables a community to be in multiple trust bubbles} that may or may not overlap; it also suggests \textbf{multiple kinds of coordination} across those trust bubbles.
+For example, a community may be in a smaller trust bubble that actively shares raw moderation reports, and a broader one for tracking emerging issues (e.g., spam, scams, raids) on the network.
+In short, polycentricity involves \textbf{supporting nuanced and diverse governing relationships between communities} that evolve over time.

-This dynamic and relational aspect of polycentricity in trust bubbles distinguishes it from existing ideas of how communities can `share the burden.'
-For example, in the protocol for Bluesky (AT Protocol), ``composable moderation'' enables a community to label content (i.e., for filtering) independent of the app they use \citep{bluesky_composablemoderation_2023,fraser_socialmedias_2025}.
-Others can then subscribe to these labels, allowing them to avoid reinventing the wheel in terms of moderation.
-Trust bubbles imagine infrastructures that enable multiple communities to actively collaborate on such resources; different bubbles may reinvent the wheel as needed.
-Although we describe the Issue Bulletin to illustrate how this might manifest more concretely, our findings call more broadly for \textbf{expanding how and when {communities} are able to support one another on governance problems}.
+This dynamic and relational aspect of polycentricity in trust bubbles distinguishes it from existing inter-community governance.
+For example, the AT protocol that underpins Bluesky affords ``composable moderation'' by enabling a community to label content (i.e., for filtering) independent of the app they use \citep{bluesky_composablemoderation_2023,fraser_socialmedias_2025}.
+Others can subscribe to these labels, allowing them to reduce their moderation burden.
+Trust bubbles imagine infrastructures that enable multiple communities to collaborate on such resources; different bubbles may design different solutions.
+The idea of the Issue Bulletin illustrates how this might manifest more concretely, as well as the potential benefits of \textbf{expanding how and when {communities} are able to support one another on governance problems}.